Rossakis/ShaderNinja/README.md

 <br/>
 ### Step 3: Create the CMake build files
 ```
-cmake --build ./build
+cmake --build ./build -G "MinGW Makefiles"
 ```
-This will create the build files using the compiler available on your operating system (E.g., Ninja, Clang, GNU, etc.).
+This will create the build files using the MinGW compiler you've put into your System PATH.
 <br/>
 <br/>
 ### Step 4: The executable will now have been created in the "build" directory.
 Now, you can either: